supercamel/SpinoDB/README.md

 *feels like its ready, lets call it 'beta' stage*

 SpinoDB is an in-memory NoSQL database that is small and self-contained and with emphasis on **speed**.
-It is NodeJS addon written in C++ and is intended to be used with NodeJS for both web and desktop applications.
+It is written in C++ and has bindings for both NodeJS and GObjects (meaning it magically works with Vala, Python and every language supported by Gobject-introspection).

 ### When To Use It